PixelPlayzXD/Google-Drive-Direct-Link-Generator/README.md

+# Google Drive Direct Link Generator

+This Program Is Coded In HTML & Javascript Only
+So If You Want You Can Open This Wile Without Hosting It On Any Server.
+That Means Completly Offline.

-# Introduction
+## Introduction

 Hi my name is PixelPlayz
 This is my first open source project as a developer.

+## Change Logs
+### v0.2.0

+• Added Support For Files UP to 5 TB (Which As Of Now Is The Maximum Size For A Single File In Google Drive)

+### v0.1.0

+• Released
-Note: This Only Generates Direct Link For Files Under 100MB.
-Files Above That Limit Will Not Be Scanned For Antivirus By Google.
+• Create Direct Link For Files UP to 100 MB (Files Above That Limit Will Not Be Scanned For Antivirus By Google.)

 ## Installation

-Copy The Html/JavaScript Code From The [index.html](https://github.com/PixelPlayz1887/Google-Drive-Direct-Link-Generator/blob/fb170a88bf6e9235780164335b1113e6ec8f9d37/index.html) or from below and paste inside your website folder as AnyName.html.
+Copy The Html/JavaScript Code From The [index.html](https://github.com/PixelPlayz1887/Google-Drive-Direct-Link-Generator/blob/main/index.html) or from below and paste inside your website folder as AnyName.html

 ```html
 <!DOCTYPE html>